Milling Engraving vs. Laser Engraving: The Ultimate Comparison for Photo Engravings on Wood

 Good, but less precise |

-processing speed |
+Processing speed |

 Fast |

-Slowly, several passes required |
+Slow, multiple passes required |

-depth of the engraving |
+Engraving depth |

 Flat |

-Deep, 3D effects also possible |
+Deep, including 3D effects possible |

-variety of materials |
+Material variety |

 Wood, plastic, glass, metal |